-At Craigieburn Secondary College, students will be supported with their Maths work through the Maths Pathway program and consolidated through problem solving lessons and Rich Tasks.
-Through these tasks students are supported to develop their numeracy and mathematical thinking skills by engaging in targeted lessons that are designed to both meet them at their current level and to challenge and extend their skills and reasoning.
-The use of Rich Tasks encourage students to see the links between the concepts learning and application in the world outside the classroom.
+At Craigieburn Secondary College, students will consolidate their learning through problem solving lessons and Rich Tasks.
+Through these tasks students are supported to develop their numeracy and mathematical thinking skills by engaging in targeted lessons that are designed to both meetthem at their current level and to challenge and extend their skills and reasoning.
+The use ofRich Tasks encourage students to see the links between the concepts learning and application in the world outside the classroom.